andersnm/xmldom-decorators/packages/xmldom-decorators/README.md

 Applied to classes which define a root XML document element.

+- `name: string` - The unqualified name of the root element.
+Default: the name of the type the decorator was applied to.

 #### `@XMLElement({types: [{name?, namespaceUri?, itemType?, isType?}]})`

 Applied to class members which define an XML element.
 Must have a value type or class type.
 Throws a runtime error if applied to an array type.

 - `types: []` - Array of possible element types for this field.
 Default: one element with property name and decorated type.
-- `types[].name: string` - XML element name.
+- `types[].name: string` - The unqualified name of the element.
 Required if more than one type.
 - `types[].itemType: () => Function` - Callback returning the type of the element.
 Required if more than one type.
 - `types[].isType: (o) => Function` - Callback checking the type of a JavaScript object for serializing.
 Required if more than one type.